18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-choose-your-itinerary.md

 * **Review and Reserve Flight:** Review your flight itinerary, passenger information, frequent flyer information.
 <img src="/images/travel/8-passenger-info.png" class="travel-guide-hide" alt="reviewing the flight">

-* Click **Reserve Flight and Continue.** _Note that your itinerary will not be reserved until the trip is approved by Ethan Heppner or Victor Valdiviezo._
+* Click **Reserve Flight and Continue.** _Note that your itinerary will not be reserved until the trip is approved by Ethan Heppner._
 <img src="/images/travel/8a-reserve-flight.png" class="travel-guide-hide" alt="reserving the flight">

 * You will then be taken to the **Trip Overview**.
 This page also lists your current reservations.
 Note the deadline on the confirmation page.
-Ensure that you have approval from Ethan Heppner or Victor Valdiviezo before this date.
+Ensure that you have approval from Ethan Heppner before this date.
 Your tickets are booked, but are not purchased until one of them approves.
 <img src="/images/travel/9-trip-details.png" class="travel-guide-hide" alt="viewing the Trip Overview">

 * Scroll to the bottom of this page and click **Next**.
 This message will pop up, prompting you to book a hotel.